What’s considered a “normal” glucose level?

 Why?
-In a study looking at healthy, young, nondiabetic adults who had normal BMI (mean of 22.6 ± 1.7 kg/m2), the average pre-meal glucose levels were in the range of 72-90 mg/dl.
+In a study looking at healthy, young, adults without diabetes who had normal BMI (mean of 22.6 ± 1.7 kg/m2), the average pre-meal glucose levels were in the range of 72-90 mg/dL.

 Why?
-In a study looking at healthy nondiabetic adults, researchers found that the average post-meal glucose peak was 99 ± 10.5 mg/dL after a standardized balanced meal.
-In contrast, meals with less fiber and more refined sugars caused a higher post-meal glucose spike (up to an average of 133 ± 14 mg/dl) in the same population.
+In a study looking at healthy adults without diabetes, researchers found that the average post-meal glucose peak was 99 ± 10.5 mg/dL after a standardized balanced meal.
+In contrast, meals with less fiber and more refined sugars caused a higher post-meal glucose spike (up to an average of 133 ± 14 mg/dL) in the same population.
 Another study also looking at healthy, nondiabetic adults found an average post-meal spike of approximately 122 ± 23 mg/dL.
 Considering the standard deviation of these averages, aiming for a post-meal glucose level of less than 110 mg/dL with no more than a 30 mg/dL increase from pre-meal levels is a reasonable goal.

 Why?
 These numbers represent the mean 24-hour glucose range in a young, very healthy population.
-We looked at several different studies of nondiabetic populations wearing CGMs, and this was one of the overall healthiest populations under normal living conditions.
-Therefore we think that 79-100 mg/dl is a safe and healthy range to orient towards.
+We looked at several studies of people without diabetes wearing CGMs, and this was one of the overall healthiest populations under normal living conditions.
+Therefore, we think that 79-100 mg/dL is a safe and healthy range to orient towards.

-It is not uncommon for your glucose levels to increase after a meal: you just ate food that may contain glucose, and now your body is working on getting it out of the bloodstream and into the cells.
-We know that we want to prevent excessive spiking of glucose levels because studies show that high post-meal glucose spikes over 160 mg/dl are associated with higher cancer rates.
+It is common for your glucose levels to increase after a meal: you just ate food that may contain glucose, and now your body is working on getting it out of the bloodstream and into the cells.
+We know that we want to prevent excessive spiking of glucose levels because studies show that high post-meal glucose spikes over 160 mg/dL are associated with higher cancer rates.
 Spikes are also associated with heart disease.
-Repeated high glucose spikes after meals contribute to inflammation, blood vessel damage, increased risk of diabetes, and weight gain.
+Repeated high blood glucose spikes after meals contribute to inflammation, blood vessel damage, insulin resistance, increased risk of diabetes, and weight gain.
 Additionally, the data shows that the big spikes and dips in glucose are more damaging to tissues than stable high blood sugar levels.
 Therefore, you should strive to keep your glucose levels as steady as possible, at a low and healthy baseline level, with minimal variability after meals.